hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/README.md

 - Each host or site added directly becomes an expression in the APM policy
 - Large lists could degrade policy performance and are not easily manageable

-**The recommended approach:** Use external datagroups or URL categories for SSLO security policy rules.
+**The recommended approach:** Use datagroups or URL categories for SSLO security policy rules.
 They're optimized for fast lookups, keep policies clean and are operationally easier to maintain.

-DGCat-Admin makes managing those site lists very easy without any manual tmsh interaction.
+DGCat-Admin makes managing those site lists very easy.

 - Need to export a few massive datagroups or custom url categories so you can precisely replicate existing SSLO business logic at another site in just minutes?
 - Need to ingest a large number of subnets or hosts from an excel spreadsheet into a datagroup for SSLO security policy use?